DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "Just by looking at how much weight thy cheeks lost, I can tell.
 Thy power didn't increase.
-Just _borrows it in advance_.
+Thee just _borrows it in advance_.
 Probably, thee is consuming tremendous amount of magic power..."

 _TL Note:_ I'm a bit unsure about `前借り`

-Right the fallen angel was burning his magic power beyond any limit.
+Right, the fallen angel was burning his magic power beyond any limit.
-If it was car's engine, it would be overheating.
+If it would be a car's engine, it would be overheating.
 And not being to withstand it, wings, which are closest to magic power producing organ, are degrading.

 "Thee is leaking magic power through these wounded wings.